evlPanda/evlpanda.github.io/_posts/21-01-11-deleting-fluid-forms.md

 ---
 I've had immense difficulty tidying up and migrating Fluid Forms.
 This post is a living document on how to delete unwanted Forms, migrate Forms, and tidy up orphaned rows.

 Below is the SQL you can use to delete/migrate Fluid Form configuration.
-Note that there is some PeopleCode that needs to be temporarily disabled post running the SQL/DMS too!
+Following that is some PeopleCode that needs to be temporarily disabled post running the SQL/DMS.

 ## 1. The SQL/DMS